razoumov/chapel/03-domain-parallelism.md

 ~~~~
 {:.source}

-but let's not worry about this for now.
+but let us not worry about this for now.

-Running our code on four locales with three cores per locale the following output:
+Running our code on four locales with three cores per locale produces the following output:

 ~~~
 0-cdr544-3   0-cdr544-3   0-cdr544-3   0-cdr544-3   1-cdr552-3   1-cdr552-3   1-cdr552-3   1-cdr552-3